Best BMW for Drifting: Models for Ultimate Control in 2026

 A hydraulic handbrake gives you immediate rear wheel lockup for initiating drifts in tight situations.
 This modification is essential for competitive drifting where quick transitions are required.

 Safety equipment isn’t optional.
-A proper roll cage, racing seat, and harness are essential investments.
+For competition, a proper roll cage, racing seat, and harness are essential investments.
+However, for beginners practicing basic drifting, installing racing seats and harnesses is not strictly necessary—minimal modifications are sufficient at the start.
 Fire suppression systems and appropriate driver gear complete your safety package.

 BMW Drifting in Motorsport Culture